Mathsteacher7/Project1/readme.md

 ## Approach taken
 ### Creating the grid
-The game is static, which changes by the user clicks.
-For that I created  grids made of divs that were wrapping up with another div.
-While attaching in the beginning the same class to the divs, I was able to make a game board that was revealed step by step by the user.
-In every click the user removed the originally class (hidden) and discover what is under the grid.
+The game is static, which updates when the user clicks.
+For that, I created cells made of divs that were wrapping up with in another div.
+While attaching, in the beginning, the same class to the divs, I was able to make a game board that was revealed step by step by the user.
+With every click, the original class (hidden) was removed.
+This revealed what is under the cell.

-### Raomised the hot cups of tea and creating the numbers in each cell
+### Randomise the hot cups of tea and creation of the numbers in each cell
-Every game the board is randomise again, with Math.random, making sure that ten different grids will be chosen.
+With every new game the board is randomised again, with Math.random, making sure that ten different cells are chosen.

 ```js
 while(chosenNumbers.length < 10){